-Nominate Properties for 2019 Preservation Awards by Wednesday, Nov.
-21
+DEADLINE EXTENDED: Nominate Properties for 2020 Preservation Awards by Dec.
+6

-The Somerville Historic Preservation Commission (SHPC) is now accepting nominations for the 2019 Preservation Awards.
-During its annual celebration in honor of Historic Preservation Month in May 2019, the Commission will honor Somerville residents who performed significant restoration or maintenance efforts on designated historic buildings, or on non-designated buildings erected before 1967.
-The nomination period is open through Wednesday, Nov.
-21, 2018.
+The Somerville Historic Preservation Commission (SHPC) is now accepting nominations for the 2020 Preservation Awards Program.
+During its annual celebration in honor of Historic Preservation Month in May 2020, the Commission will honor Somerville owners who performed significant restoration or maintenance efforts on designated historic buildings, or on non-designated buildings erected before 1968.
+The nomination period is open through Fri., Dec.
+6, 2019.

-Eligible property owners must have completed restoration and preservation work between January 2016 and December 2018.
+Eligible property owners must have completed restoration and preservation work between January 2018 and December 2019.
 Owners may nominate their own property, or may be nominated by others in the community.
-Eligible projects include, but are not limited to: removal of inappropriate siding materials, repair or restoration of damaged or missing architectural details, removal of enclosed porches or inappropriate windows, repainting with historic colors, and additions that are “historically sympathetic.”
+Eligible projects include, but are not limited to, removal of inappropriate siding materials, repair or restoration of damaged or missing architectural details, removal of enclosed porches or inappropriate windows, repainting with historic colors, and additions that are “historically sympathetic.”

-In addition to the formal award certificates from the City of Somerville and the Massachusetts State House, Somerville High School students will present winners with an original architectural rendering of their property.
-The awards ceremony will be held at the Somerville Armory during the City’s celebration of National Historic Preservation Month, in May 2019.
+In addition to the formal award certificates from the City of Somerville and the Massachusetts State House, Somerville High School students will present winners with an original piece of artwork representing their property.
+The awards ceremony is expected to be held at the Somerville Armory during the City’s celebration of national Historic Preservation Month, in May 2020.

-Nomination forms are available online at the links below, on the first-floor lobby of City Hall, or the Preservation Commission’s Office on the second floor of City Hall.
+Nomination forms are available as a PDF, on the first floor lobby of City Hall, or the Preservation Commission’s Office on the second floor of City Hall.

-For additional information, contact Brandon Wilson, Kristi Chase, Preservation Planner, or Logan Capone, Preservation Planning Intern at 617-625-6600, ext.
-2500 or via e-mail ([email protected], [email protected] or [email protected]).
+For additional information, contact Brandon Wilson, Kristi Chase, Preservation Planner, or Morgan Griffiths, Preservation Planning Intern at 617-625-6600, ext.
+2500 or via e-mail (firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).

 Marian Berkowitz is a freelance writer, Somerville parent, and homeowner that has generously volunteered for many years to interview many of the annual recipients of a Preservation or Director’s Award.
 The intent is to learn more about what they did, why, and what lessons they might have learned.
 Some of her personal interviews and photos of the owners and houses are published by the local media and a few are attached here.